shandianchengzi/rt-thread/bsp/renesas/docs/Building_a_BSP_for_the_RA_Series_Dev_Board.md

 ### 4.2 BSP Contribution Guidelines

 - Please modify the `README.md` carefully before submitting a BSP.
 The list of supported peripherals in `README.md` should all be supported in this BSP.
 Other BSP could be a good reference.
-All the drivers are listed in the [Introduction to RA Series Driver](./RA系列驱动介绍.md).
+All the drivers are listed in the [Introduction to RA Series Driver](./RA.md).
-- Two steps to submit a BSP：
+- Two steps to submit a BSP
   - Step1: A basic BSP includes drivers for UART and GPIO, and should be able to use the FinSH console.
 Support for `MDK5`, `IAR` and `GCC` compilers should be complete.
 You may omit support for MDK4 if the chip itself does not support MDK4.
 The `README.md` of the BSP should contain all the drivers to be added in the second step.
   - Step 2: Add support for onboard drivers, all onboard peripherals should be ready-to-use with `menuconfig`.
 Peripherals that are not available on this board can be omitted.
 Different drivers should be committed separately for future review and merging.
 - Only submit necessary files for the BSP.
 Temporary files should be removed.